 - Paste the font family name in the required field.

 3. Open the front panel for the section where you want to apply the Typekit custom font.

 - You will find your custom font under the Font Family drop-down for each sub-section.

 - Save Settings

-You should now see the font applied on your website.
+Now you should see the font applied to your website.